RADcamp NYC

 What is RAD-seq (and its variants)?

 Variant methods differ in their cost, complexity, and efficiency.
-We used the 3RAD method, a very inexpensive and accurate new variant of RAD-seq
+We used the 3RAD method, an inexpensive and efficient variant of RAD-seq.

 Frequently asked questions